egorelik93/PLBlog/NewLang.md

 These are design notes for a programming language in a similar space to Rust, but based on some different foundations.
+This is a work in progress.

 For ease of explanation, I will stick to Rust syntax as much as possible.

+## Lifetimes

 I want to start by explaining the 'lifetime system', which is very different from Rust's.
 It is ultimately based on the idea of variables having an "order" amongst themselves.
 This is most clear inside of structs: